home - Power supply

 I recognize you, life!
 I accept!

-I accept sleepless arguments ...
+I accept sleepless arguments...

 I accept desert scales!

-All the same: I accept you!
+Anyway: I accept you!

 I accept you, failure

-And good luck, my hello to you!
+And good luck, hello to you!

-In the enchanted area of \u200b\u200bcrying
+In the enchanted realm of weeping,

 I accept sleepless arguments

-I accept the desert scales
+I accept desert scales

 And the wells of earthly cities!

-The illuminated expanse of heaven
+Illuminated expanse of heaven

 And the languor of slave labor!

-The general figurative and symbolic duality of the poem is based on the development and deployment of the metaphorical series.
-Life is presented in spring without end and without edge: spring intoxicates the poet's eyes, inflamed from sleepless nights; The mystery of life, unsolved by him, is overshadowed by an intoxicated dream, in which there is both excited despair, and recklessness, and hope (spring - spring is intoxicating - an intoxicated dream).
-The figurative structure of the poem is supported by other metaphors - symbols (“In the enchanted area of \u200b\u200bcrying, in the secret of laughter - there is no shameful one!”), As well as metonymy (sleepless arguments - that is, disputes of not sleeping people) and hyperbole (without end and without edge - oh spring and dream).
+The general figurative and symbolic duality of the poem is based on the development and deployment of a metaphorical series.
+Life is presented in spring without end and without edge: spring intoxicates the eyes of the poet, inflamed from sleepless nights; the mystery of life unsolved by him is overshadowed by a drunken dream, in which there is both excited despair, and recklessness, and hope (spring - spring intoxicates - a drunken dream).
+The figurative structure of the poem is also supported by other metaphors - symbols (“In the enchanted area of \u200b\u200bweeping, in the secret of laughter - there is no shameful one!”), As well as metonymy (sleepless disputes - that is, disputes of awake people) and hyperbole (without end and without edge - oh spring and dream).

 I recognize you, life!
 I accept!

-I accept the desert scales
+I accept desert scales

 And the wells of earthly cities!